 Any person commits computer crime who knowingly accesses or uses (or attempts to do so) any computer, computer system or network for the purpose of fraud or theft.
 ORS 164.377(2).
 Similarly, any unauthorized alteration, damage or destruction of any computer, computer system, or computer network is computer crime.
+Theft of a digital "intimate image" is also computer crime.
 ORS 164.377(3).
 This is a Class C felony.